omarsaad98/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 He took a step closer.
 “What was that?”

 “Don’t…” He turned his ear toward me.
-“Don’t you fucking dare\!”
+“Don’t dare touch her\!”
 Using all my might, I slammed his head with my own.
 I ended up falling over together with the chair.

 “You touch and I will kill-”

-“You bitch\!”, he landed a kick to my stomach, the tip of his shoe digging into it.
+“You demon brat\!”
+He landed a kick to my stomach, the tip of his shoe digging into it.

-“Ugh\!”, some of my spit flew out.
+“Ugh\!”
+Some of my spit flew out.

 “That does it, after I’m finished with you”, my vision changed as my hair got yanked, “Your pretty little mother is next.”